 Introduction

+“The introduction lacks a clear research hypothesis or explicitly stated objectives.
+While the study focus is evident, a more structured articulation of the research gap and specific aims would enhance clarity”.

 A significant staple food crop worldwide is sorghum (Sorghum bicolor L. Moench), also known as jowar.
 With an area of 5.13 m ha, a production of 4.37 mt and a productivity of 852 kg/ha, India is the world's second-largest producer of sorghum (Directorate of Economics and Statistics, 2021).
 The predominant planting sequence in Andhra Pradesh's Krishna agroclimatic zone was rice-pulses.
 Due to a major outbreak of yellow mosaic virus on pulse crops and delayed rice planting as a result of the delayed monsoon, the area under this sequence has shrunk.
 As an alternative to pulses, farmers are increasingly cultivating sorghum in rice-fallows under the modified conditions.
 Any biomass that remains in the field following the harvest of grains and other valuable components is referred to as rice crop residues.

 Since the introduction of mechanized harvesting, farmers have been burning enormous amounts of crop residues that are left in the field because they interfere with tillage and following operations for the next crop, resulting in the loss of soil organic matter and nutrients.
 In addition to causing the emission of 18% black carbon, the second largest contributor to global warming, burning leftovers results in the loss of nutrients, including 80% of N, 25% of P, 21% of K and up to 60% of S (Mandal et al., 2004), (Ramanathan and Carmichael, 2008).